wioliveira-devops/Family-Movies/README.md

 JavaScript application that consult list of movies from IMDB API and save them as favorites

-Library Tools: HTML / CSS / JS, Notie, Babel, Gulp, Webpack, bootstrap
+Tools: HTML / CSS / JS, Notie, Babel, Gulp, Webpack, bootstrap